davidgomesdev/PessoaPensadora/README.md

 Run the code generator first: `dart run build_runner build`.

 Then run as normal. (via IDE or `fluter run --debug --flavor dev`)

+## Notice for non-Portuguese speakers

+The app is solely in Portuguese with no plans for translation because although Fernando Pessoa does have English texts, these are not the focus of the application.